danielfrg/cloud.danielfrg.com/docs/index.md

-# Google cloud content by danielfrg.com
+# Google Cloud notes by Daniel Rodriguez

+Sections:

+- [Terraform](/terraform): A collection of terrafom configurations